Reflections on Water:

 Yoga Came to America

-To get this Free Book, enhanced ebook from the Apple iBookstore
+To get Free Book, Enhanced ibook from the Apple iBookstore

 One early morning during the winter of 1846-47, Henry David Thoreau looked out the window of his small cabin on Walden Pond.
 He saw over a hundred men with horses and saws, cutting the ice of Walden Pond into blocks.
 From there, the ice was taken to the railroad that ran across the western edge of the pond, conveyed to Boston harbor, packed into a clipper ship and transported over 16,000 miles to Calcutta, India where it quickly sold to grateful members